 This does not say much for America’s youth.
 The test was not difficult.

 He continued, “If everything checks out, you will need to pass a physical and psychological and polygraph tests.
 You will also be required to meet Cooper Standards for running, push-ups, and sit-ups.
 Can you?”

 “Yes, I can,” I answered emphatically.

 He studied me another minute.
 “Okay, we’ll be calling one way or another by early next week.
 Be ready.”

 I held my elation in check as I went out the door.
 It wasn’t hard.

-What the heck was a Cooper Test?
+What the heck is a Cooper Standard?